The secret of apprenticeships for adults.

 Apprentice wages can be tight.

-The minimum wage for a first year apprentice is as low as £4.15 an hour.
+The minimum wage for a first-year apprentice is as low as £5.28 an hour.
 This will be quite a financial shock for many, specifically those looking to shift their career aspirations.

 However, there are a couple of caveats that make it all a bit less painful.

 For starters, this is the minimum wage.
-Many apprenticeship arrangements pay a better salary than minimum.
+Many apprenticeship arrangements pay a better salary than the minimum.

-Employers encouraging their staff onto apprenticeships would do well to, at the very least, maintain their original wage structure.
-Reducing wages may seem prudent in the short term, but apprenticeships work both ways, and employers will be benfetting from an employees skills for (hopefully) years to come.
+Employers encouraging their staff onto apprenticeships would do well too, at the very least, maintain their original wage structure.
+Reducing wages may seem prudent in the short term, but apprenticeships work both ways, and employers will be benefiting from an employee’s skills for (hopefully) years to come.

-The second caveat is that if you are over 25 years old, once you finish the first year of your apprenticeship, your minimum wage more than doubles to meet the standard minimum wage.
-As of 2020 this is £8.72.
+The second caveat is that if you are over 25 years old, once you finish the first year of your apprenticeship, your minimum wage almost doubles to meet the standard minimum wage.
+As of 2023, this is £10.42.

 As an adult, you may also be eligible for additional skills funding, on top of this.